 It will serve as a way to reconnect with people you’ve met at networking events or conferences, and it can be a great thing to send to potential partners so they too can get a quick sense of who to send your way.
 Win-win!

-FYI: Everyone in the Build Your Practice Accelerator will be supported to create a lead magnet, including step-by-step instructions on how to use it once you’ve got it.
+FYI: Everyone who schedules a Free Strategy Call will be supported to create a lead magnet, including step-by-step instructions on how to use it once you’ve got it.

 The whole world is NOT wrong, you really do need to network!